-The foundation on which all of these tests are based is the blood and urine samples that are collected and processed by the technicians at the Exam Center.
+The foundation on which all of these tests are based is the blood and urine samples that are collected and processed by the technicians at the Clinic.
 Probably the most important step (and potentially the most variable) is the collection and processing of the samples.
 Laboratory tests can be repeated, but if the sample itself is NOT correctly collected and processed, the laboratory results may be precise, but perhaps not reflective of the in vivo state.
 It is important that this study measures true differences between participants rather than differences in collection procedures.
-The JHS depends heavily on the Exam Center technicians who perform the blood and urine collection and sample processing.
-It is important that these people be not only well trained and competent at drawing blood and processing the blood and urine, but also willing to take pride and responsibility in their work.
+The JHS depends heavily on the Clinic technicians who perform the blood and urine collection and sample processing.